The purpose of DCV is to allow you to view what Windows has in it's local DNS Cache, and allow you to flush it if you want.

 DNS Cache Viewer (DCV) allows one to examine the contents of the DNS Cache on a Windows PC.
 In addition to viewing the DNS Cache, one can also flush the DNS Cache which then causes the PC to recontact the DNS servers (& host file) it is using to rebuild the cache.
 The program can also be set to query the cache automatically at set intervals and refresh the display.
 The program is compatible with versions of Windows at least as early as Windows XP, and as modern as Windows 10.
 The help file gives short explanations about the info in the cache and points the user to articles with more information.

-We add the usual weasel words that there are no warranties that this software will work correctly or will even run on your machine, and that you use it at your own risk.
+We add the usual warning that there are no warranties that this software will work correctly or will even run on your machine, and that you use it at your own risk.

 Click here to download locally